 2. Law enforcement and tackling wildlife crime.

-3. A Human livelihoods program that aims to generate incentives to conserve
+3. A Human livelihoods program that aims to generate incentives to conserve natural habitat and wildlife.

-4. Connectivity planning that aims to conserve key corridors for wildlife while at
+4. Connectivity planning that aims to conserve key corridors for wildlife while at the same time helping people to improve their livelihoods.

-5. Management planning with Uganda Wildlife Authority to inco-oporate the
+5. Management planning with Uganda Wildlife Authority to inco-oporate the needs of people and wildlife.

-climate change on wildlife and looking at solutions and incentives to conserve
+6.Our climate change program has been assessing the potential impacts of climate change on wildlife and looking at solutions and incentives to conserve forest such as REDD+.

 In developing new initiatives we rely to a large extent on spatial planning tools and in particular Geographic Information Systems (GIS).
 GIS Analyses can help plan the most cost effective corridors or routes for oil pipelines, they also allow assessments of habitat use by landscape species and can be used to help prioritize conservation activities.